UniFi Cloud Gateway Ultra Review: Best Value for Gigabit UniFi Networks (2026)

 Does the UCG-Ultra support UniFi Protect cameras?

 No. The Cloud Gateway Ultra runs UniFi Network only.
 It cannot host Protect, Talk, or Access.
-For camera recording on a compact gateway, the Cloud Gateway Max ($199) adds NVMe storage and Protect support for $70 more.
+For camera recording on a compact gateway, the Cloud Gateway Max (from $199 without storage; $279 with 512 GB) adds Protect support.
+The no-storage model requires adding your own NVMe drive.
 For larger deployments, see our Protect CCTV guide.

 Can the UCG-Ultra handle 2 Gbps fiber internet?

 Not at full speed.
-The 2.5 GbE WAN port negotiates a 2.5 Gbps link, but IDS/IPS throughput caps at 1 Gbps and the internal backplane limits single-client downloads to roughly 1 Gbps even with security features disabled.
+The 2.5 GbE WAN port negotiates a 2.5 Gbps link, but IDS/IPS throughput is rated at 1 Gbps and the built-in LAN ports are 1 GbE, so individual wired clients remain limited to gigabit-class speeds.
 For multi-gig internet, the Cloud Gateway Max handles 2.3 Gbps IDS/IPS, and the Cloud Gateway Fiber scales to 5 Gbps.

 Is the UCG-Ultra better than the UniFi Express 7?

-The UCG-Ultra and Express 7 share the same quad-core ARM Cortex-A53 processor and 3 GB of RAM.
+They share the same quad-core ARM Cortex-A53 processor and 3 GB of RAM, but their throughput ratings differ: Ubiquiti rates the Express 7 at 2.3 Gbps IDS/IPS versus the UCG-Ultra's 1 Gbps.
 The UCG-Ultra wins on wired connectivity — four GbE LAN ports vs. the Express 7's single 2.5G LAN port — and costs $70 less.
-The Express 7 wins on simplicity with built-in WiFi 7 and mesh AP mode.
+The Express 7 wins on simplicity with built-in WiFi 7, a 10 GbE WAN port, and mesh AP mode.
 The Express 7 is ideal for apartments and travel; the Ultra is for dedicated, modular networks.

 Does the UCG-Ultra have PoE ports?